Mr-YENOJ/Terstyl/README.md

 this is so cool termux  interface. its show you that you are hacker.

+🔥 🔥

+How to install this in his termux.

 step 1 :-pkg install git python python2 -y